Killiechassie: Architecture

 The current house was built in 1865.
 A freestanding dovecote, built from rubble at this time, is a grade B listed feature, having a "Gothic, symmetrical frontage with centre tower and pyramid roof", with jerkin-head gables.
 However, the house remains classified as a Georgian property, and Country Life observed that it retains the feel of a Georgian building, although with intensive alteration, and now features double-glazing, "mock-Georgian" doors, and "fake stone cladding".

-There are two halls, a dining room, a drawing room, a morning room, and seven bedrooms, with a two-bedroom extension on the west wing.
-The swimming pool is covered with copper domes.
-Since Rowling acquired the property, she has undertaken extensive security measures, with a state-of-the-art electronic security system, including 6 ft gates and a CCTV camera, and guards 24 hours a day, seven days a week.

 Aberfeldy distillery (part of the Dewar's group), school, Castle Menzies and General Wade's bridge across the Tay at Aberfeldy are in the vicinity.